 The Redevelopment Authority of the City of Allentown (RACA) is authorized to acquire Blighted Properties, using eminent domain.
 A property must meet one (1) or more of the twelve (12) criteria of blight, as defined by the Redevelopment Urban Law 1712.1.

 Working closely with the City's Bureau of Building Standards and Safety, RACA brings qualifying properties before both the Blighted Property Review Committee and the Allentown City Planning Commission.
-These two entities first determine that properties are eligible for condemnation and later, if owners fail to cooperate with City inspectors and make necessary repairs, certify them to RACA for acquisition.
-This administrative Blighted Property Review Process typically takes about one year to complete, during which time roughly 75% of the properties are brought into compliance and removed from the process.
+These two entities first determine that the properties meet the criteria of blight.
+After an appeal period, if owners fail to cooperate with City inspectors and make necessary repairs, RACA brings the properties again to the above two entities, to officially certify the property blighted.
+Once a property is certified as blighted, RACA has the ability to file the deed of taking to start the acquisition, if necessary.

 Blighted Property Review Committee